 Here’s a book review by Carole Marion of the Calgary Public Library.

 What Quill & Quire said about The Ghost of Northumberland Strait:

 Charly is a fully realized 13-year-old, and Grammie is especially vividly drawn.
 Katherine is also well realized, and the way she interacts with Charly…provides an unusual twist on ghost story conventions.
 Many readers will love this poignant, hopeful novel.

 Buy an e-book from Barnes&Noble.

-Buy books directly from me.
+Buy books directly from me for $8 CAD.
 Just fill out the contact form below and I’ll set you up.

 I can virtually visit your classroom!
 For $100 CAD I can connect with your middle-grade students through your interactive whiteboard.
 It’s a great way to engage students and an economical way to host an author.
 Interested?
 Contact me through the form below.

 I used The Ghost of Northumberland Strait as a read-aloud at the beginning of the year.
 I found several advantages to this book.
 First, not only was it a local author, but a teacher in our own division!
 This engaged my Grade 5 students right off the bat.
 Also, being set in the Maritimes, it made for a wonderful cross-curricular reference for the Social Studies 5 program.
 Using Lori’s book as an exemplar for trait-based writing helped my students make connections to their reading and writing.

 My favorite aspects of the novel study materials were twofold.
 First, they were based upon sound and current assessment for learning practices in our division.
 Secondly, they took into account differentiation in the classroom by hitting both higher and lower level thinking.